 When Hydro-Québec no longer needs a building or piece of property, the asset may be sold.
-All sales of assets are done at market value within a structured process to ensure fairness and the maximum return for the government and taxpayers.
+All sales of assets are at market value within a structured process to ensure fairness and maximum return for the government and taxpayers.

 The lease is based on the market value and must comply with the following principles:

 - Asset sustainment

 - Protection of property rights with a view to the operation of current and future facilities

 - Asset retention

 - Protection of natural, historical and archaeological heritage